durrantlab/autogrow4/tutorial/TUTORIAL.md

 #### Script Formatting

-These conversion scripts use a class-based inheritance architecture which require:
+These (re)scoring scripts use a class-based inheritance architecture which require:

-1. Conversion class object must be instanced off of the parent_scoring_class
+1. Scoring class object must be instanced off of the parent_scoring_class
    located:
    `/autogrow4/autogrow/docking/scoring/scoring_classes/parent_scoring_class.py`
 2. Have a unique name: `class unique_name(parent_scoring_class)`
    - `unique_name` can not be one of the predefined docking scripts.
    - Currently files named: `vina.py`, `nn1.py`, `nn2.py`, and
      `lig_efficiency.py`
-   - Classes named `VINA`, `NN1`, `NN2`, and `LigEfficiency`
+   - Class names already in use are: `VINA`, `NN1`, `NN2`, and `LigEfficiency`
 3. Must have at least have two functions following the below formatting:

 ```python